Hawaiʻi State House · District 28

 The Plan

-Fixing the pipes isn't glamorous, but it's essential.
-Modern sewer and drainage infrastructure unlocks housing construction, reduces flooding risk, and gives our neighborhoods the foundation they need to grow responsibly.
+Fixing the pipes isn't glamorous.
+It doesn't make for a great photo op.
+But it's the foundation that everything else depends on.
+Modern sewer and drainage infrastructure unlocks housing construction, reduces flooding, prevents street deterioration, and gives our neighborhoods the backbone they need to grow without pricing out the people who already live here.

 Take Action →